Ethiopia

 Due to the lack of confidence in domestic accountability measures, the international community should explore alternative options, including through universal jurisdiction.
 The federal government should work with UN Special Procedures and experts on transitional justice to ensure processes meet international standards.

 The international community must maintain scrutiny of the crises in Ethiopia.
-Any normalization should be contingent on progress made toward respecting human rights and assurances of inclusive, transparent and good faith accountability efforts.
+Any normalization should be contingent on steps toward respecting human rights and assurances of inclusive, transparent and good faith accountability efforts.

 GET INVOLVED